ScalesCSS/scalescss/packages/objects-horizontal-list/README.md

 ## Available Classes

 * `.HorizontalList`
+* `.HorizontalList--spacing-tiny`
+* `.HorizontalList--spacing-small`
+* `.HorizontalList--spacing-medium`
+* `.HorizontalList--spacing-large`
-* `.HorizontalList--delimited`
+* `.HorizontalList--spacing-huge`
+* `.HorizontalList--delimited-split-distribution` - Combined with a spacing class, splits the space on either side of the delimiter.
+* `.HorizontalList--delimited-left-distribution` - Combined with a spacing class, adds space on the left of the delimiter.
+* `.HorizontalList--delimited-right-distribution` - Combined with a spacing class, adds space on the right of the delimiter.
 * `.HorizontalList--center`
 * `.HorizontalList--right`
 * `.HorizontalList--left`
-* `.HorizontalList--fill` - forces the list to take up 100% of it's parent.
+* `.HorizontalList--fill` - forces the list to take up 100% of the available space.

 ## Available Data Attributes